exclusiveandy/Brixton-Commisary-System/README.md

 # Brixton Commisary System

-Brixton Commisary System is my very first application created, it is a simple inventory system that facilitates kitchen commissary.
-This application is develop in Java using Wamp Server MySQL.
+Brixton Commissary System is my very first application created, it is a simple inventory system that facilitates kitchen commissary.
+This application is developed in Java using Wamp Server MySQL.

 Sorry about the user interface.
 Didn't know about user experience in my 2nd year of college.